St Thomas Churchyard Consultation

 Lymington Juniors participating in the Schools Design Workshop

 There has been a church on this prominent site for more than 800 years.
-During this time the building has suffered frequent and extensive maintenance and has under gone continual reconstructions and additions.
+During this time the building has experienced frequent and extensive maintenance and has under gone several reconstructions and additions.
 The refurbishment of the church yard is just the next chapter of a long history of renewal.

 St Thomas in a Modern Context

 St Thomas’ Church acts as a landmark upon the High Street, and connects people's walking routes through town.
 Because of its location, the graveyard experiences a lot of footfall and as a result becomes a destination for local residents' strolls though Lymington.
 Whether walking to the Cricket Club or recreation grounds the elongated plan of the graveyard provides pleasant wallking routes to the green spaces beyond.